 You can also use a cord organizer (such as this popular one) to shorten and manage all your TV wires in a stylish way and hide them on the back of the stand.

-In case of an open back TV stand, you can use cable management sleeves to hide cords.
+In the case of an open-back TV stand, you can use cable management sleeves to hide cords.
 Simply cut the sleeve to the length you need and place the cables inside.
-Then you can attach the sleeve to the frame of the TV stand.
-It really makes TV cable management a breeze.
+Then you can attach the sleeve to the frame of the stand.
+It really makes cable management a breeze.

 Instead of sleeves, you can use colored flex tubing as well: just cut the tube to size and wrap it around the cords.

 Using a channel cable organizer is another easy way to conceal the unsightly cords behind the TV stand.
-Mounting on the stand can be done in a minute thanks to its self-adhesive back.
-Another big plus is that cables can be added and removed quickly and easily even after the installation.
+Most of them come with a self-adhesive back, so you can mount them on the stand in a minute.
+Opt for a model that allows you to quickly and easily add and remove cables even after the installation.

 If you need a more stylish solution, you may want to go for this cable management box.
 It looks pretty neat.

-As you can see, you have multiple choices if you want to hide TV wires without cutting the wall.
+As you can see, you have multiple choices.
 If you are tired of watching the unsightly wires under your TV, it’s time to take control and make them disappear.

 Whichever solution you choose, planning is a very important first step before you start working.
 Don’t skip it, especially if the work you’re about to do consists of multiple steps.

-Hiding your TV cables will make your living room (or any other room) not only a much organized and cleaner but also a much safer place for kids, seniors, and pets.
+Hiding your TV cables will make your living room (or any other room) not only much more organized and cleaner but also a much safer place for kids, seniors, and pets.